manishshettym/manishshettym.github.io/index.md

 Lab</a> advised by <a href="https://people.eecs.berkeley.edu/~ksen">Koushik Sen</a>.
 I broadly research techniques at the intersection of Programming Languages, Software Engineering, and AI.

-My research involves **improving software reliability in the age of large-language models (LLM) and Agents**.
+I work on *software reliability in the age of large-language models (LLMs)*.
-I approach this from two angles: (1) building better evaluation platforms and (2) introducing guardrails such as search and assertions.
-A key piece of my work is *breathing life into static codebases*, enabling program analysis and training better code LLMs with execution awareness.
+I approach this from two angles: (1) building evaluation platforms and (2) introducing guardrails like search and assertions.
+A key piece of this is *breathing life into static codebases*, enabling program analysis and training better LLMs with execution awareness.

 Previously, I worked at <a href="https://www.microsoft.com/en-us/research/">Microsoft Research (MSR)</a> in the <a